ceresBakalite/similarity/README.md

 ## Welcome to Similarity Pattern Matching
 ### *Pattern matching used to seek similarity between data strings*
 Similarity estimates the similarities or dissimilarities between things.
 It compares any group of characters with any other group of characters and estimates the percentage similarity between one or more items.
-[Read more](https://ceresbakalite.github.io/similarity/)

-test [Read more][]
+[Read more][]

  [Read more]: https://ceresbakalite.github.io/similarity/